How Stefanie Wilder-Taylor Maintained Her Sobriety

-Given this knowledge of myself, the last time I woke up hungover with shame and good intentions, I knew if I didn’t take real action, eventually I’d end up back in the exact same place and I couldn’t afford that.
+Given this knowledge of myself, the last time I woke up hungover with shame and good intentions, I knew if I didn’t take real action, eventually I’d end up back in the exact same place.
+And I couldn’t afford that.

 So here is exactly what I did: